 Skills and Experience

-If you are interested in volunteering for this program, please call Bonnie Scherkenbach at BACOA at 847-852-3890.
+If you are interested in volunteering for this program, please call Pam Pelazzari at BACOA.

 To find out more about the Barrington Council on Aging, click here to navigate to their website.